 | Prurigo of pregnancy ||Common ||1–5 mm pruritic red papules on extensor surfaces, trunk || ||} Antipruritics, emollients, topical corticosteroids, oral steroids if severe |

 |Pruritic folliculitis of pregnancy ||Rare ||Small red papules, sterile pustules on trunk || || |

 |Pemphigoid gestationis ||Rare ||Erythematous pruritic papules, plaques, vesicles, and bullae; abdomen often with umbilical involvement, extremities ||Preterm birth, fetal- growth restriction, transient neonatal lesions || |

 Previously termed pruritus gravidarum and in contrast to the other pregnancy-specific dermatoses, intrahepatic cholestasis of pregnancy generally has no primary skin lesions.
 Rarely, a rash preceded pruritus (Chao, 2011).
 Pruritus is associated with abnormally elevated serum bile acid levels, and hepatic aminotransferase levels may also be mildly increased.
 Adverse fetal affects have been linked to this condition, and it is discussed in detail in Chapter 55 (Hepatic Disorders).

 This rare autoimmune bullous disease is notable for its maternal and fetal effects.
 Initially, pruritic papules and urticarial plaques form and are then followed in most cases after 1 to 2 weeks by vesicles or bullae.
 Lesions are frequently distributed periumbilically, and they often develop on other skin surfaces with sparing of mucous membranes, scalp, and face (Fig. 62-1).

 Pemphigoid gestationis.
 A. Bullae commonly develop within erythematous plaques.
-(Photograph contributed by Dr. Amit Pandya.) ...
+(Photograph contributed ...